costassarris/clothingRetailer/README.md

 ##Features

 * 6 different categories of clothes that can be filtered using the dropdown menu in the navigation bar at the top.
 * A shopping basket that displays total number of items and price.
-It can be shown on demand and allows the user to view and edit the contents.
+It expands when clicked and allows the user to view and edit the contents.
 * Three different discount vouchers that are conditional and can only be applied once.

 ##Setup